SmarterLanguage

 In our overseas travels we’ve found it handy to have a vocabulary base of 100-200 words before arrival.
 You don’t need to be able to form a complete, grammatically-correct sentence.
 If you’re really pressed for time before departure you can always survive with just a dozen or so words and phrases.
 Often you can get your point across with just a few words.

 Don’t feel stressed if you aren’t able to remember every single word or sentence you come across in your Rosetta Stone activities, often you won’t need to say an entire sentence to make yourself understood.
-As for remembering the most important words and phrases, we’d recommend creating vocab lists and using flashcards to help focus on the material most relevant to you (read our Anki guide if you’re new to this).
+As for remembering the most important words and phrases, we’d recommend creating vocab lists and using flashcards to help focus on the material most relevant to you (read our Anki or Quizlet guide if you’re new to this).

 How much does Rosetta Stone cost?